 The History of Science Museum can provide reproduction licences for existing images of our collections.
 We can also produce bespoke photography of items in the collections.

 Please note that we are a research and teaching department of the University of Oxford.
-We are not a picture library and cannot supply images at very short notice.
+We are not a picture library and cannot supply images at short notice.

 Using existing images